veleritas/ndc_active_ingredients/data/rxnorm/README.md

 * `RXNSAT.RRF`: Attributes.
 This file contains the necessary mappings from RxNorm CUIs to National Drug Codes.
 * `RXNREL.RRF`: Relationships.
 This file contains the RxNorm semantic network.
+* `RXNCONSO.RRF`: Concept names and sources.
+This file contains the names of RxNorm concepts and their term types.

 ## RxNorm Version